-Surgery may be carried out to diagnose Endometriosis.
-If Endometriosis is seen, your specialist team may remove the Endometriosis at that moment, or they might plan to carry out a further operation with a more detailed plan.
+A laparoscopy (surgery) may be carried out to diagnose Endometriosis, and if Endometriosis is seen, your specialist team may remove the Endometriosis at that moment, or they might plan to carry out a further operation with a more detailed plan.

 Surgery may be recommended for several reasons, these may be:

 When your symptoms are severe and medical treatments have not worked

 When Endometriosis is stopping you from getting pregnant

 When there is visible distortion of the pelvic organs or physical obstruction of the bowel, bladder or ureters (the tubes that carry urine from the kidneys to the bladder).

 Endometriosis can recur post treatment.
 The rate of regrowth may depend on several factors, such as the severity of the condition, age, medical history, which organ is affected (to what extent), whether some areas of Endometriosis were missed or not appropriate to treat during previous surgery, and various other individual circumstances.

 Conservative surgery refers to an operation where your surgeon performs a laparoscopy (keyhole surgery) to remove (excise) as much of the endometrial – like tissue, patches cysts and any other signs of Endometriosis you might have, whilst preserving (taking care of) your reproductive organs.